nabeelvalley/docs/src/content/docs/blockchain/essentials.md

 ---
 published: true
 title: Blockchain Essentials
-subtitle: Introduction and Overview of Blockchain as a Technology
+description: Introduction and Overview of Blockchain as a Technology
 ---

 [Based on this Cognitive Class Course](https://cognitiveclass.ai/courses/blockchain-course/)